jinyangp/visconet/README.md

 <a name="readme-top"></a>

-## *ViscoNet*: Bridging and Harmonizing Visual and Textual Conditioning for ControlNet
+## *ViscoNet2*: Improved Visconet for Generalised Human Pose Transfer

 <!-- TABLE OF CONTENTS -->
 <details>